samus-io/tablab-steps/steps/dFklexkBgoZEG8yt2QJEA2nYjeqvqVUFPvm/en/README.md

 ### Remote code execution

 * Improperly validated uploaded files can be executed by the server, allowing attackers to run arbitrary code and potentially gain full control over the system.
 * Another method of achieving code execution is through a `Local File Inclusion (LFI)` vulnerability.
-If the web application permits users to upload files to a public directory, an attacker can upload a seemingly harmless file (such as an image) containing embedded code.
+If the web application permits users to upload files, an attacker can upload a seemingly harmless file (such as an image) containing embedded code.
 The attacker can then exploit the LFI to execute the code within the uploaded file.
   > :older_man: `Local File Inclusion (LFI)` is a web vulnerability that occurs when a web application allows users to load files from the server's filesystem.
 When such a file is included on a webpage, its contents are not only read but also interpreted as code.
   * For example, the steps might be:
-    1. The attacker uploads a file named `image.png` with embedded code to the public upload directory (e.g., `/uploads`).
+    1. The attacker uploads a file named `image.png` with embedded code to the upload directory (e.g., `/uploads`).
     1. Then the attacker exploits the LFI vulnerability by navigating to a URL like `https://example.tbl/index?page=uploads/image.png`.
     1. The server includes and executes the `image.png` file, processing the embedded code.